Major (United States): American Civil War

-During the American Civil War the Union Army continued to use the existing titles of rank and rank insignia established for the US Army.
-After the Southern states seceded and became the Confederate States of America, the Confederate Army retained the same titles of rank as its Union counterpart, but developed a new system of rank identification and insignia for its officers.
+During the American Civil War the Union Army continued to use the existing titles of rank and rank insignia established for the U.S. Army.
+After the Southern states seceded and became the Confederacy, the Confederate army retained the same titles of rank as its U.S. counterpart, but developed a new system of rank identification and insignia for its officers.

-While Union officers continued to wear their rank insignia on their shoulder straps, Confederate officers wore their rank insignia on the collar (one, two, or three horizontal gold bars for lieutenants and captains; one, two, or three gold stars for field grade officers; and three gold stars surrounded by a wreath for all general officers), as well as rows of gold lace forming an Austrian knot pattern on each sleeve.
+While U.S. officers continued to wear their rank insignia on their shoulder straps, Confederate officers wore their rank insignia on the collar (one, two, or three horizontal gold bars for lieutenants and captains; one, two, or three gold stars for field grade officers; and three gold stars surrounded by a wreath for all general officers), as well as rows of gold lace forming an Austrian knot pattern on each sleeve.
 The number of rows of gold lace increased with the rank of the officer.

-Post-Civil War
+Post–Civil War

 In the late 1800s the US Army changed from the traditional ten-company regiment to one of twelve companies organized into three four-company battalions, each commanded by a major.
 Prior to World War II, battalion commanders became lieutenant colonels.
 The basic regimental organization remained standard until after the Korean War, when regiments with organic battalions were no longer used as tactical units.
 Battalions attached to brigades replaced the regiment.
 Battalions commanded by lieutenant colonels became the US Army's basic tactical unit.
 As a result, there were only a limited number of command positions for majors although Medical, Special Forces and Aviation companies are usually commanded by majors.

 Marine Corps

+Within the Marine Corps, a major is a commissioned officer who will usually serve in roles such as battalion executive officer, weapons company commander, or as members of regimental or brigade staff.